PilzDE/psen_scan_v2/README.md

 ```

 ## Usage
-To start reading from the safety laser scanner and publishing complete scans execute `roslaunch psen_scan_v2 psen_scan_v2.launch` in a command line.
+To start reading data from the safety laser scanner and publishing scans execute `roslaunch psen_scan_v2 psen_scan_v2.launch` in a command line.
 This will launch the ROS Node with the default configuration.

-If you wish to set parameters from the command line, add them to the end of the command as follows: `parameter:=value`, separated by spaces.
+If you wish to set parameters from the command line, add them to the end of the command as `parameter:=value`, separated by spaces.

 ```bash
 roslaunch psen_scan_v2 psen_scan_v2.launch sensor_ip:=192.168.0.10 host_ip:=192.168.0.20 host_udp_port_data:=3050